This section answers the most frequently asked questions about the fellowships at Constructive Institute.

 The committee will be looking for evidence on candidate’s potential for growth and leadership within their profession, as well as on the candidate’s ability and commitment to make the best use of the program.

 The fellowship program runs for a full academic year of 10 months, starting in the last week of August and finishing at the end of June.
 All fellows are expected to spend the majority of the time in Aarhus, with the exception of academic school holidays.
-The starting date of the Constructive Journalism Fellowship 2021-22 is 23 August 2021.
+The starting date of the Constructive Journalism Fellowship 2022-23 is 22nd of August 2022.

-The fellow’s spouse can make use of the Constructive Institute spouse program during the ten months of the fellowship.
-As part of the program, the Aarhus University offers free access to all courses to both the fellows and their spouses.
+The fellow’s spouse can make use of the Constructive Institute spouse program during the 10 months of the fellowship.
+As part of the program, Aarhus University offers free access to all courses to both the fellows and their spouses.

 The fellows and their families find their own accommodation in Aarhus for the duration of the fellowship.
 The rent is paid by the fellow out of the fellowship grant.